How to securely erase hard drives (HDDs) and solid state drives (SSDs) | ZDNet

 PARTED Magic

 Another way to do this is to use a software tool called PARTED Magic.
-Rather than tell you how to use this, here's a video showing it in action.
+This supports both HDDs and SSDs.

 The hands-on method

-If the drive is dead, or you just want to get rid of it in a hurry and don't want a functioning drive at the end of it, then you can take a hammer to the SSD.
+If the drive is dead, or you just want to get rid of it in a hurry and don't want a functioning drive at the end of it, then you can take a hammer to the SSD or flash drive.

-One thing to bear in mind is that the data in SSDs in held on small flash storage chips rather than large platters, and to securely erase the data, you need to smash the chips.
+One thing to bear in mind is that the data in SSDs is held on small flash storage chips rather than large platters, and to securely erase the data, you need to smash the chips.
 Usually, this means taking the cover off the drive before you start swinging.

 Join Discussion